Archive for the 'Movie theatres' Category

 Dylan Skolnick of Huntington, New York’s Cinema Arts Centre adds to Vanco’s point.
 “We have great supporters, but I can’t go back to them every five-to-ten years with a ‘Digital Upgrade or Die’ campaign.”

 The problem is acute for small and art-house venues, but it isn’t minor for the Big Three either.
 Unless film attendance jumps spectacularly (it has been more or less flat for several years), exhibitors may need to raise ticket prices and the costs of concessions.
 This strategy may work in urban areas but won’t be popular elsewhere.
 Moreover, part of the boom in box-office revenues during recent years has been due to the upcharge for 3D features.
 But in the US, 3D revenues are currently leveling off at about $1.8 billion, a drop from the format’s 2010 peak of $2.14 billion.
-3D’s market share also slipped in 2012.
+In 2012, 3D’s market share slipped as well.
 It isn’t clear that people would flock to 3D if the images were brighter.
 And if 3D television takes off, stereoscopic cinema will seem less compelling as a novelty.

 Some observers hold out hope for glasses-free 3D technology in theatres, a change that would probably boost business.
 But the difficulties of creating 3D of this sort for multiplex venues are immense.
 The glasses-free platforms proposed by Dolby are aimed at small displays, like TVs, smartphones, and tablets.
 Of course, if 3D without glasses were devised for big screens, it would almost certainly demand yet another projector redesign.